Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

 5. Casper: Unified Brand Style

-Just like all of your content should be well-organized topically, your entire blog should also tie together visually.
-Establishing a style guide upfront will ensure each page and post draw from the same pool of fonts, brand colors and illustration styles to lend a coordinated feel to your content.
+Just like all your content should be well-organized topically, your entire blog should also tie together visually.
+Establishing a style guide upfront will ensure each page and post draws from the same pool of fonts, brand colors, and illustration styles to lend a coordinated feel to your content.

 At the same time, you don’t want all of your content to look the same!
 That’s why your brand guide needs to offer enough options and pairings to give your designs some variability while also establishing visual throughlines that tie each piece together.